-The Federal Work Study program provides part-time jobs for undergraduate and graduate students with a financial need, allowing them to earn money to help pay for education expenses.
+The Federal Work-Study (FWS) program provides part-time jobs for undergraduate and graduate students with a financial need, allowing them to earn money to help pay for education expenses.
 The program encourages community service work and work related to the student's course of study.

-Students must apply for financial aid in order to work for this program.
-Students who demonstrate financial need and are selected for a work study position are awarded FWS funds on a first-come, first-served basis until funds are exhausted.
+Students must apply for financial aid in order to work through the FWS program.
+Students who demonstrate financial need and are selected for a Work-Study position are awarded FWS funds on a first-come, first-served basis until funds are exhausted.
 Therefore, it is very important for students to be aware of and adhere to application priority dates.
-If students file for financial aid too late in the year, they may not be eligible to work for the FWS program due to lack of funding, regardless of their financial aid budget or prior FWS employment.
+If students file for financial aid too late in the year, they may not be eligible to work for the FWS program due to lack of program funding, regardless of their financial aid budget or prior FWS employment.

 Advantages of the Federal Work Study Program

-The Federal Work Study (FWS) program is designed to help students meet the costs of attending college.
+The Federal Work-Study (FWS) program was created to help students meet the costs of attending college.
 The FWS program has many advantages:

 - Keeps educational loan borrowing to a minimum.